Our website uses cookies for statistical purposes.

 Open a Partnership in Thailand

-1. The Unregistered Ordinary Partnership: it is a partnership where all the partners have joint and entire liability for all the obligations;
+1. The Ordinary Partnership: this can be registered and unregistered.
+The undergistered one is a partnership where all the partners have joint and entire liability for all the obligations.
+If registered, the partnership becomes a legal entity.
+This legal entity is separate from the individual partners;

-1. The unregistered ordinary partnership in Thailand
+The ordinary partnership in Thailand

 Joint liability means that every partner is liable for all the partners’ wrong actions.
 Entire liability translates to all partners being liable with their personal assets for debts and other obligations the partnership might be subject to, if the partnership’s assets are insufficient to fulfill the claims of the creditors.
 This entails that personal assets could be liquidated to pay the debts of the business.

-When you open a partnership in Thailand as unregistered ordinary partnership, it is a non-juristic entity treated as an individual for tax purposes.
+When you open a partnership in Thailand as an unregistered ordinary partnership, it is a non-juristic entity treated as an individual for tax purposes.

 The registered partnerships are registered with the Commercial Registrar, therefore constituting juristic persons, being taxed as corporate entities.
 The person responsible for this type of company registration in Thailand is the appointed Managing Director of the Partnership.
 The registration has to be made in the province where the head office of the partnership is located.